Last updated on .

 Our Lady of Chiquinquirá

 On the west side of Plazuela de la Chinca is a church, Our Lady of Chiquinquirá (Nuestra Señora de Chiquinquirá).
 It was built between 1863 and 1868 and replaced an older church built around 1650, the Hermitage of the Martyrs (La Ermita de Los Mártires).
 In 1702, the church was rededicated to the Virgin of Chiquinquirá.
-Locals affectionally call it La Chinca.
+Locals affectionately call it La Chinca.

 Our Lady of Chiquinquirá in Santa Fe de Antioquia, Colombia